NHSDigital/bcss-playwright/utils/oracle/TEMP_subject_selection_query_builder.md

 - [ ] Add logging for all major decision points in query construction.
 - [ ] Review and update doc strings for clarity and completeness.
 - [ ] Double check `_add_criteria_date_field` against `addCriteriaDateField` to see if functionality ported over correctly.
 This included looking at any methods referenced in this method.

+### May Require Another Jira Ticket

+- [ ] Create tests around this utility to prove it works as intended.
+See if there is a current selenium test that does this.
+- [ ] Create a new utility around populating the Subject and User class objects.
+This will be beneficial as these two objects are passed into this utility.